Dysurf/Dysurf/examples/VO2/README.md

 - **TDS for Domain Differentiation**: Enabling `ltds = .TRUE.` computes diffuse scattering, crucial for distinguishing equivalent domains (1/3 vs. 2/4) where experimental IXS cannot.

 - **Note which direction is to be integrated**: in this example, path(:,3) are used for the integrated.
 When you calculated TDS, you should understand which direction you will integrate.
+Usually, path(:,1) and path(:,2) define the propagation plane for phonon wavevectors (q-vectors).

-This setup provides a framework for TDS simulations in VO2, aiding in domain identification during phase transitions.
+This setup provides a framework for TDS simulations in VO<sub>2</sub>, aiding in domain identification during phase transitions.